Summoner Class 5e ##### By Moxretroero and riptidecord. The elven woman walks forward, the deer following her wreathed in flowers. The poachers draw their bows, and the deer springs forward, trampling some as others flee. With a glance from the deer, vines spring up and grab two more of the fleeing

 THE SUMMONER | BY MOXRETROERO, Rework By RIPTIDE

 \pagebreakNum ## Fiend Fiends are cruel, dangerous, and capricious, interested in personal gain and the corruption of mortals.
 Those with the proper balance of care and foolishness can call one to their aid, hopefully without risking their immortal souls. ### Level 3: Fiendish Esper Spells When you reach a Summoner level specified in the Fiend Esper Spells table, you thereafter always have the listed spells prepared.
 You can choose to cast these spells as if you were in your Esper's space. ##### Fiendish Esper Spells | Level | Spell | |:----:|:-------------| | 3rd | *Disguise Self, Hellish Rebuke* | | 5th | *Invisibility, Scorching Ray* | | 9th | *Bestow Curse, Summon Lesser Demons* | | 13th | *Fire Shield, Summon Greater Demon* | | 17th | *Infernal Calling, Seeming* | ### Level 3: Fiend Esper Traits Your Fiend Esper has the following additional traits. - The Esper gains resistance to Fire. - You learn Infernal or Abyssal. - The damage from Extraplanar Source becomes Fire.
 You can choose to make your Esper become a Fiend. ### Level 3: Fiendish Gifts When you summon your Fiendish Esper, it gains one of the following gifts, which it can use once.
 You regain all uses of this ability when you take a long rest.
 At 10th level and again at 15th level, your Fiendish Esper can use this ability an additional time between rests. - **Unseen Evil.** Your Esper can use an action to magically turn invisible until it attacks, or until its concentration ends (as if concentrating on a spell).
 Any equipment the Esper wears or carries is invisible with it. - **Hellish Jaunt.** Your Esper can replace one of its attacks to teleport to a location you have seen within 100 miles of your current location.
 It returns at the end of its next turn in the same manner.
 Additionally, it can take one object weighing up to 5 pounds with it each time it teleports, and it need not be the same object both times. - **Shapechanger.** Your Esper can use its action to turn into any CR 0 creature with the beast type, remaining in that form until it chooses not to.
 If it loses all its hit points in this new form, its form reverts to the form it was summoned in.
 Damage dealt over the amount required to destroy the animal form is dealt to your Esper’s normal health.
 While in its new form, your Esper retains its Intelligence, Wisdom, and Charisma scores, as well as the ability to speak and understand any language it knows. \columnbreak ### Level 7: Parting Gift When your fiendish Esper is slain, it still can prove useful.
 When your fiendish esper is reduced to 0 HP, your Esper can relay a psychic message to you, with everything it saw, heard, and said in the last 5 minutes of its life.
-When this happens, you can also use your reaction to make a weapon attack or cast a cantrip. ### Fiendish Attunement You gain resistance to fire damage, and creatures within 5’ of you who hit you with a melee attack take fire damage equal to your Wisdom modifier. ### Level 11: Blood Contract Your Esper makes a blood contract for power.
+When this happens, you can also use your reaction to make a weapon attack or cast a cantrip. ### Level 10: Fiendish Attunement You gain resistance to fire damage, and creatures within 5’ of you who hit you with a melee attack take fire damage equal to your Wisdom modifier. ### Level 11: Blood Contract Your Esper makes a blood contract for power.
 Their Charisma stat becomes 16, and you can choose to acquire 1 Eldritch Invocation from the Warlock class.
-The invocation can be any of which you meet the prerequisites of.
-For clarification purposes, your Summoner spells do not count as Warlock spells, your Summoner levels do not count as Warlock levels, and you do not qualify for subclass requirements.
+The invocation can be any with a prerequisite of 2nd level or lower.
+If a feature uses your charisma modifier, it can instead use your wisdom modifier.
+For clarification purposes, your Summoner spells do not count as Warlock spells and you do not qualify for subclass requirements.
 You can spend 4 of your unspent hit dice to choose a second Eldritch Invocation.
 Until your next long rest, you gain the benefits of that invocation. ### Level 14: Gift of the Archfiend Your Fiendish Esper has been noticed by more powerful fiendish beings, and has gained a boon from one of them for its service.
 Pick one of the following options when you summon your fiend Esper, which it retains until it dies or is dismissed. - **Evil Eye.** Your Esper can use a reaction to curse the creature that last hit it.
 That creature must make a Wisdom saving throw, and on a failure it has disadvantage on D20 tests for 1 minute.
 They may make a Wisdom saving throw at the end of their turn to end the effect. - **Hide of the Hells.** Your Esper gains a +1 bonus to their Armor Class and can cast Hellish Rebuke without needing to use a spell slot. - **Abyssal Tendrils.** Your Esper's attacks can have abyssal tendrils.
 When the Esper hits with an attack on a creature, the target has the Grappled condition (escape DC equals your spell save DC). ### Level 18: Devilish Arcanum Your Esper has struck a powerful deal to ascend your magic capabilities.
 Choose the Summon Fiend or Tasha's Otherworldly Guise spells.
 You can cast this spell once without expending a spell slot, and you must finish a Long Rest before you can cast it in this way again.
 Additionally, you no longer need to give up hit dice to choose a second invocation from Blood Contract.

 THE SUMMONER | BY MOXRETROERO, Rework By RIPTIDE

 \pagebreakNum ## Undead Undead are living death, created with negative energy and a disturbing mockery of life.
 Undead, while inherently fueled by dark magic, often have weak or even no wills in their lingering spirits, making them tempting for pragmatic summoners. ### Undead Esper Spells When you reach a Summoner level specified in the Undead Esper Spells table, you thereafter always have the listed spells prepared.
 You can choose to cast these spells as if you were in your Esper's space. ##### Undead Esper Spells | Level | Spell | |:----:|:-------------| | 3rd | *False Life, Ray of Sickness* | | 5th | *Gentle Repose, Ray of Enfeeblement* | | 9th | *Life Transference, Speak With Dead* | | 13th | *Blight, Compulsion* | | 17th | *Danse Macabre, Enervation* | ### Level 3: Undead Esper Traits Your Undead Esper has the following traits. - Your Esper gains resistance to necrotic damage. - You learn Abyssal. - Your Esper does not need to eat, sleep, or breathe. - The damage from Extraplanar Source becomes Necrotic.
 You can choose to make your Esper's type become Undead. ### Level 3: Vampiric Drain When you use the Esper Shield feature, you can channel that energy to bolster the unliving endurance of the Esper.
-The Esper gains temporary hit points equal to your level in this class. ### Level 7: Sense the Living Your Undead Esper can feel the life essences of creatures around it.
+The Esper gains temporary hit points equal to your level in this class after taking the damage. ### Level 7: Sense the Living Your Undead Esper can feel the life essences of creatures around it.
 As an action, your Esper can detect the approximate location and direction of all creatures within 30 feet that aren't undead or constructs. ### Level 10: Undead Attunement You gain resistance to necrotic damage, and your hit point maximum cannot be reduced. ### Level 11: Paralyzing Touch Your Undead Esper channels necrotic forces to lock down enemies.
 When they hit with an attack, if the target is a creature other than an undead, it must succeed on a Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 The Esper can use this ability once before you need to take a long rest. ### Level 14: Unliving Threat When your Esper gains the following features: - When the Esper uses the Vampiric Drain ability, its attacks until the end of its next turn gain a +1 to attack and damage rolls. - Any critical hits against the Esper counts as a normal hit instead, unless they are incapacitated. - They cannot be poisoned. ### Level 18: Dead Tide Your undead servant can create additional servants under your control.
 Whenever your Undead Esper reduces a target to 0 Hit Points, it can use its reaction to cast Danse Macabre targeting the target only, using your spellcasting modifier, which lasts for 1 hour requiring no concentration before reverting to a corpse.
 The Esper cannot use its Bonus Action to control them, the Summoner will need to issue commands with their own Bonus Action.
 Your Esper can cast this spell in this way a number of times equal to your Wisdom modifier, and it regains all expended uses when you finish a long rest.

 THE SUMMONER | BY MOXRETROERO, Rework By RIPTIDE